 The disease of addiction is both progressive and terminal, but thankfully, it is also treatable.
-In terms of treating drug addiction, there are many options available, but it is important to consider a programme that offers a holistic approach and facilities and staff that are able to address co-occurring and related disorders.
+In terms of treating drug addiction, there are many options available, but it is important to consider a programme that offers a holistic approach and facilities and staff that are able to address co-occurring disorders such as alcohol abuse and mental illness.
 The fact that not everyone who experiments with drug will develop addictions implies that there are many other factors that must be considered when determining why and how an addiction developed and in order for treatment to be effective, these factors must also be addressed.

 It is also important to acknowledge that addiction does not just affect the addict themselves, but everyone involved in their lives.
 Family members and other loved ones often need to seek their own help in coping with the stress of addiction, broken relationships, and issues of codependency.

-The Dawn Medical Rehab and Wellness Centre is a premier drug and alcohol addiction treatment centre located in Chiang Mai, Thailand.
-We offer luxurious private accommodation and effective, affordable treatment programme.
+The Dawn is a premier drug and alcohol addiction treatment centre located in Chiang Mai, Thailand.
+We offer private accommodation and effective, affordable treatment programme.
 For more information on holistic drug addiction treatment options, please don’t hesitate to contact us today.